MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/dual-screen-and-foldables.md

 *  Single-screen or folded posture
 *  Dual-screen or unfolded posture

+The APIs are available in Microsoft Edge 97 and later.
+If you are not on Microsoft Edge 97 or later, you will need to turn on experimental web platform features to use the APIs.

-[Turn on experimental Web Platform APIs](#turn-on-experimental-apis) and use the [CSS media screen-spanning feature](/dual-screen/web/css-media-spanning) and [JavaScript getWindowSegments API](/dual-screen/web/javascript-getwindowsegments) to enhance your website (or app) for dual-screen and foldable devices.
+[Turn on experimental Web Platform APIs](#turn-on-experimental-apis) and use the [CSS viewport segments media feature](/dual-screen/web/css-viewport-segments) and [JavaScript viewport segments](/dual-screen/web/javascript-viewport-segments) to enhance your website (or app) for dual-screen and foldable devices.

 :::image type="content" source="../media/experiments-surface-duo-emulation.msft.png" alt-text="Emulating Surface Duo in Microsoft Edge." lightbox="../media/experiments-surface-duo-emulation.msft.png":::